kramble/FPGA-Litecoin-Miner/README.txt

 Multiple cores are best implemented using the 512kBit scratchpad as the slower individual throughput is more than compensated by doubling the number of cores supported.
-MULTICORE in now the default.
+MULTICORE is now the default.
 This only affects nonce handling so its safe to use with singe cores which will simply scan a more limited range (the top nibble is fixed at 0).
 To revert to the previous behaviour set the NOMULTICORE macro (but ONLY if using a single core).